Isabel-Lockhart/CIERA/_pages/about.md

 About Me
 ======
 My name is Isabel Lockhart and I am an undergraduate student at DePaul University in Chicago.
 I am majoring in Astrophysics with a minor in Mathematics and I am set to graduate in spring of 2027.
+Originally from Washington, I moved to Chicago in 2023 for university.
+Outside of academics, I love to spend time reading, baking cookies, and watching hockey!

 Getting started
 ======